kwurst/bb-file-cleanup/README.md

 This script will:

 1. Delete all comment files that contain no text data and not comment.
-2. Rename all other files to username.ext
+2. Rename all other files to username-filename.ext

 Call the script as: